root-foundation/root/README.md

 ## Personal tokens will democratize opportunity

-Personal tokens create a market for human potential that will increasingly allocate resources according to an individual’s potential — _regardless_ of the circumstances of their birth and privilege.
+Personal tokens create a market for human potential that will increasingly allocate resources according to an individual’s potential, _regardless_ of the circumstances of their birth and privilege.

-We acknowledge that _initially_ personal tokens will be better harnessed by individuals with privilege.
+We acknowledge that _initially_, personal tokens will be better harnessed by individuals with privilege.
 Early individuals who raise capital by selling equity in their personal tokens would have likely had advantages such as better education, access to resources, capital, networks, etc. But eventually, as the network matures through more participants and investments (in number and magnitude), market forces will more aggressively allocate resources to undervalued or undiscovered talent.
 Thus, market forces will push resources to individuals _earlier_ in their lives across a _broader_ range of activities — preventing wastage of valuable potential and minimizing unfair advantages.

-As discussed earlier, _even_ with extreme outcomes we will have a greater absolute number of winners because of rapid displacement of winners (due to accelerating change).
-Furthermore, as artificial intelligence advances humanity, the number of quality contenders will increase (due to better training, resources, leverage, etc.).
+As discussed [earlier](#predictions), even with extreme outcomes:
+1. We will have greater absolute number of winners.
+2. More rapid displacement of these winners.
+3. Greater and higher quality competition.
+4. Peak success grows.

 Because of more extreme success outcomes _and_ greater number of competent contenders for those outcomes, we will see more widespread investments of greater magnitude.
 Therefore, even the investment into the median contender will increase.

-Therefore, personal tokens, and the market forces they create, will increasingly negate privilege by incentivizing capital to flow to incorrectly undervalued individuals — based on their potential, not wealth.
+Therefore, personal tokens, through the market forces they create, will rapidly negate privilege by incentivizing capital to flow to incorrectly undervalued individuals — based on their potential, not wealth.

-## The network
+## NetworkToken

 Personal tokens can't exist in a vacuum.
-We need many functions in order to have a thriving ecosystem of individuals investing in each other through their personal tokens (e.g., fighting fraud, enabling discovery, etc.).
+We need many functions in order to have a thriving ecosystem of individuals investing in each other (e.g., enabling discovery, fighting fraud, etc.).
 In order to finance such functions this system will collect a small _equity fee_: a micro stake in every personal token that has successfully raised funds.

 To be able to collect this equity fee, we have another _type_ of token called the _network token_.
-An instance of a network token (i.e., “NetworkToken”) represents the collective potential of the _entire_ network through its micro stakes in all personal tokens.
-The wallet associated with the NetworkToken is the network's treasury that helps finance all of its functions.
+An instance of a network token — “NetworkToken” — represents the collective potential of the _entire_ network through its micro stakes in all personal tokens.
+The wallet associated with the NetworkToken is the network's Treasury that helps finance all of its functions.

-Before we can paint the picture of _how_ personal and network tokens can unite society and democratize opportunity, we need to first see how artificial intelligence is changing our world.

 ## Universal Basic Equity (UBE)

-In an extreme world with a falling median outcome, a sufficient baseline of resources for each individual is a prerequisite to democratizing opportunity.
+In an extreme world with a falling median outcome, a sufficient baseline of resources for each individual is a prerequisite to democratize opportunity.

-This is best achieved through _Universal Basic Equity (UBE)_: every citizen receives an _equity stake_ in the collective upside — i.e., a stake in the NetworkToken.[^children]
+This is best achieved through _Universal Basic Equity (UBE)_: every citizen receives an _equity stake_ in the collective upside — i.e., a stake in the NetworkToken.[^children] This creates a symbiotic relationship between the individual and the collective

 [^children]: UBE also incentivizes having children.
 When a baby is born, new shares in the NetworkToken is minted for that baby, thus diluting the value everyone else’s shares.
 Thus, families will be incentivized to have more children to increase their collective equity in the NetworkToken.

-In addition to providing a strong baseline, UBE also creates a symbiotic relationship between the individual and the collective.
-When value is created anywhere, in any form, everyone _immediately_ benefits because the value of everyone’s equity in the collective upside will increase (i.e., value of the NetworkToken rises).
-UBE incentivizes us to root for each other to win.
+**UBE eliminates the lag between individual and collective success**.
+Waiting to _tax_ success to distribute wealth doesn't work because we have to wait for equity to be sold (i.e., so that capital _gains_ can be taxed).
+On the other hand, when each individual *directly* holds equity in the collective (NetworkToken), the value of their equity goes up as soon as hope in the future increases.
+Any major scientific discovery, technological breakthrough, or artistic expression that instills *hope* in our future increases the value of the NetworkToken *immediately*.

+And importantly, the value of the NetworkToken is grounded in reality: in personal tokens, which are grounded in companies, which are grounded in revenue, which is grounded in transactions in which real value is created (else the transaction would not have occurred).

-Critically, Universal basic _income_ (UBI) will _not_ work on its own because it will cause difficult-to-manage inflation (because capital pumped into the market). **Universal basic _equity_ (UBE) will not cause inflation** due to the _strong_ incentive to hold your equity in the NetworkToken given the promise of great upside (i.e., belief that humanity will create _even_ more value in the future).
+Critically, Universal basic _income_ (UBI) will _not_ work on its own because it will cause difficult-to-manage inflation (because capital is pumped into the market).
+On the other hand, **Universal basic _equity_ (UBE) will not cause inflation** due to the _strong_ incentive to *hold* your equity in the NetworkToken given the promise of great upside.
 As long as we have faith in humanity's potential, more people will hold than sell, preventing inflation.

-> Note: if needed, in addition to UBE, UBI can also be offered by siphoning some of the dividends the NetworkToken accrues to its shareholders, or by having the NetworkToken periodically sell a percentage of its stakes in every person, triggering dividends for all holders of the NetworkToken.
+> Note: if needed, in addition to UBE, UBI can also be offered by siphoning some of the dividends the NetworkToken accrues to its shareholders, or by having the NetworkToken periodically sell a percentage of its stakes in every personal token, triggering dividends for all holders of the NetworkToken.
 The details of this functionality can be voted on by users.

-**UBE eliminates the lag between individual and collective success**.
-Waiting to _tax_ success to distribute wealth doesn't work because we have to wait for equity to be sold (i.e., so that capital _gains_ can be taxed).
-When each individual directly holds equity in the collective, the value of their equity goes up as soon as hope in the future increases.
-Any major scientific discovery, breakthrough, artistic expression that instills hope, etc. will lead to your equity in the collective rising.

-And importantly, the value of the NetworkToken is grounded in reality: in personal tokens, which are grounded in companies, which are grounded in revenue, which is grounded in transactions in which actual value is created (else the transaction would not have occurred).

-UBE ensures that every one of descendants will enjoy a level of abundance that we can't fathom.
-Artificial intelligence and economies of scale will bring the price of all important goods down, while UBE will increase the wealth in each individual's hands without inflation.
+UBE ensures that our descendants will enjoy a level of abundance that we can't fathom.
+Artificial intelligence and economies of scale will bring the price of all important goods down, while UBE will increase the wealth in each individual's hands *without* inflation.
 Furthermore, as your shares in the NetworkToken accumulate, you gain a safety net to take bold risks.
-Even if you sell all of your equity in the NetworkToken to take a bold risk and fail, future NetworkToken share allocations through UBE (which will eventually be a continuously flowing allocation) will more than enable you to live a healthy life.
+Even if you sell all of your equity in the NetworkToken to take a risk and fail, future NetworkToken share allocations through UBE (which will eventually be a continuously flowing allocation) will more than support you and enable you to take more risks in the future.

-## Tokens will eat the world

-Personal tokens will start as a toy in San Francisco, the only place in the world crazy enough to play with it.
-Most of the world will likely view it as a piece of trash in the sea of "waste" that SF produces.
-Out of ignorance, some may even perceive it as a tool for exploitation.

-Yet, for early adopters, engaging with personal tokens will come naturally as personal tokens formalize and enhance an already prevalent behavior of identifying and mentoring talent early.

-Then, personal tokens will rewrite our entire education system by enabling a better business model: instead of _charging_ for education, great teachers will _invest_ in students they want to train.
-In an extreme world, this will be the _only_ way teachers will be able to earn what they deserve, and the _only_ way students will be able to incentivize the best teachers to train them.

-An education system based on _investing_ instead of charging money will improve the quality of knowledge available for everyone — _even_ for students who aren't yet ready to be invested in.
-Teachers who charge money to teach are incentivized to hoard their most important knowledge to only paying students.
-Teacher-investors, on the other hand, are _incentivized_ to spread _all_ of their knowledge as widely as they can in order to attract more investable talent.

-Increasingly, great products and discoveries will find their start in individual explorations financed by personal tokens.
-Then, investing in personal tokens will become more popular than investing in companies because attention and value become concentrated in individuals holistically, not in their particular expressions.

-In an extreme, post AGI world, the outcomes of nations too will be extreme.
-The most powerful nation will be orders of magnitude more powerful than the next one, leading to economic and cultural domination.
-This is because the nation that adopts personal tokens first will best maximize their growth by unlocking their collective potential.
-Eventually, the winning nation will force everyone else into this economic system.

-All of society's functions will be grounded in tokens.
-A rich, _tokenized_ ecosystem of investing in tokens of _all_ kinds — personal tokens, ai tokens, company tokens, country tokens (e.g., "USAToken"), etc. — will emerge to enable venture capital to finance _anything_ that we do.

-Tokens will eat the world.
-And such a tokenized system, through UBE and the marketplace for potential, will help us unite society and democratize opportunity.

-But, to enable us to take advantage of artificial intelligence towards unity and prosperity instead of division and destruction, advancing our economic system alone isn't enough.
-Our problem is actually much larger...
+UBE will unite humanity and give *each* person a strong safety net to realize their potential.

+- (todo) Something about NetworkToken representing that we are in this together.

 ## Imbalance